cartel-sh/api/README.md

 ## Authentication

-The API uses JWT tokens for authentication and API keys for future rate limiting.
+The API uses JWT tokens for authentication with client-side SIWE (Sign-In with Ethereum).

-### JWT Authentication (Required for protected routes)
+### JWT Authentication Flow

+1. **Client generates SIWE message** with their own nonce
+2. **User signs the message** in their wallet
+3. **Client sends to API** with signature and API key:
+   - Endpoint: `POST /api/auth/verify`
+   - Headers: `X-API-Key: <client-api-key>`
+   - Body: `{ message, signature }`
+4. **API validates**:
+   - API key identifies the client
+   - Domain/URI matches client's allowed origins
+   - Signature is valid
+   - Timestamps are valid
+5. **API returns JWT** for authenticated requests

-Protected routes require a JWT token in the Authorization header:
+Protected routes require the JWT:
 ```
 Authorization: Bearer <jwt-token>
 ```

-JWTs are obtained through SIWE (Sign-In with Ethereum) authentication:
-1. Request a nonce from `/api/auth/nonce`
-2. Sign the message with your wallet
-3. Verify signature at `/api/auth/verify` to receive JWT

-### API Keys (Optional, for rate limiting)
+### API Keys (Required for SIWE verification)

-API keys can be included for future rate limiting purposes:
+API keys identify client applications and configure SIWE validation:
 ```
 X-API-Key: <api-key>
 ```

-API keys are stored in the database with:
-- **Multiple keys** - Each user can have multiple API keys
-- **Scoped access** - Keys can have different permission scopes (for future use)
+**API Key Features:**
+- **Client identification** - Each client app has its own key
+- **Allowed origins** - Whitelist of domains/URIs for SIWE
+- **Rate limiting** - Keys will be used for rate limiting
-- **Key rotation** - Rotate keys with grace periods
+- **Key rotation** - Rotate with grace periods
-- **Expiration** - Optional expiration dates
-- **Usage tracking** - Track last usage
+- **Usage tracking** - Monitor last usage

-**Note:** API keys alone do not grant authentication - use JWT tokens for authenticated requests.
+**Important:** API keys are required for SIWE verification but do not grant authentication by themselves.
+JWTs are required for protected routes.

 ## API Endpoints